la2050/challenge/_2021/live/la-compost.md

   locations.
 These principles come alive through our intention to build a human network of local residents, engage individuals around the significance of compost, and utilize the community’s contextual and cultural knowledge to design relevant compost and ecosystem infrastructures.
 The activities that LA Compost will use to engage our communities around ecosystem resiliency include our Contact-Free Drop-Off Locations, Soil Farmer Program, and establishment of new compost hubs and infrastructure throughout Los Angeles County.
   Contact-Free Drop-Off Locations: LA Compost seeks to expand its number of food scrap drop-off locations at LA-based farmers markets to 3 more communities by the end of 2021.
 Soil Farmer Program: LA Compost seeks to develop 20 new Soil Farmer Program locations, helping to bolster the network of LA residents who are growing healthy food and building healthy soils.
-Establish new compost hubs: LA Compost seeks to establish 30 additional community compost hubs and 2 larger-scale, regional hubs across Los Angeles County.
+Establish new compost
+  hubs: LA Compost seeks to establish 30 additional community compost hubs and 2 larger-scale, regional hubs across Los Angeles County.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
-  In 2020, LA Compost utilized its measuring strategies to identify:  - 739,050 total pounds of organics diverted from landfills - 616 new compost co-op and community hub members onboarded from socially-distanced    trainings - 7 new compost drop-off locations established with the potential to serve an additional 475    households - 34 community engagement events held in person and virtual   LA Compost continues to measure its impact through utilizing the following measures to  collect quantitative and qualitative data:  - Number of people served through COVID-conscious education & workshop attendance - Number of community partners served, including community garden spaces, urban farms,    public parks and local businesses - Number of pounds of food waste diverted from landfill - Number of pounds of locally-generated compost produced and provided to community    residents and green spaces 'Approximately how many people will be directly impacted by this project, program, or initiative?': '2000' Describe how Los Angeles County will be different if your work is successful.: >- Short term, 2 Contact-Free Drop-off locations will provide access to over 1000 drop-off members, 30 community hubs will provide opportunity for over 700
+  In 2020, LA Compost utilized its measuring strategies to identify: - 739,050 total pounds of organics diverted from landfills - 616 new compost co-op and community hub members onboarded from socially-distanced trainings - 7 new compost drop-off locations established with the potential to serve an additional 475 households - 34 community engagement events held in person and virtual LA Compost continues to measure its impact through utilizing the following measures to collect quantitative and qualitative data: - Number of people served through COVID-conscious education & workshop attendance - Number of community partners served, including community garden spaces, urban farms, public parks and local businesses - Number of pounds of food waste diverted from landfill - Number of pounds of locally-generated compost produced and provided to community residents and green spaces 'Approximately how many people will be directly impacted by this project, program, or initiative?': '2000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '6000' Describe how Los Angeles County will be different if your work is successful.: >- Short term, 2 Contact-Free Drop-off locations will provide access to over 1000 drop-off members, 30 community hubs will provide opportunity for over 700